mike-bourgeous/mb-sound/README.md

 [![Tests](https://github.com/mike-bourgeous/mb-sound/actions/workflows/test.yml/badge.svg)](https://github.com/mike-bourgeous/mb-sound/actions/workflows/test.yml)

-A library of simple Ruby tools for processing sound.
+A library of simple Ruby tools for processing sound, and a DSL for building signal processing chains.
 This is a companion library to an [educational video series I'm making about sound][0].

-You'll find simple functions for loading and saving audio files, playing and recording sound in realtime (on Linux, and only for really simple algorithms), and plotting sounds.
+You'll find functions for loading and saving audio files, playing and recording sound in realtime (on Linux, and only for really simple algorithms), generating sounds with subtractive, FM, and AM synthesis, and plotting sounds.

 https://user-images.githubusercontent.com/5015814/115160392-c485e500-a04c-11eb-8b5f-675f3c3eef8c.mp4